kawgh1/spring-angular-photo-app-frontend/README.md

 To view the SpringBoot backend code please visit: https://github.com/kawgh1/spring-angular-photo-app-backend

+#### Notes

+This project is a photo sharing application and stores the user uploaded photos directly on the main Backend Server.
+In a real-world environment this is not ideal and would cause major slow down with user growth.
+The Server set up is strictly for learning and demonstration purposes.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.

 #### Development server